Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all 10 parameters thoroughly.
-The description mentions the search dimensions (postcode, address, date range, price) but doesn't add meaningful semantics beyond what's in the schema.
-Baseline 3 is appropriate when schema does the heavy lifting.
+Schema coverage is 100% with all parameters described.
+The description adds no parameter-specific details beyond the schema.
+Baseline score of 3 is appropriate as schema does the heavy lifting.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.